neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 Password rules activate additional security checks for passwords.
 If a password fails one of these checks, it will be marked as weak.

+> :star: The security status is updated once a day or when the password is changed.
+> This means that changes are not applied immediately and the status of entries with the same password can differ.

 ##### Mark duplicates
 If you use a password more than once, this option will mark it as weak.